 - a) Prior to the start of the competition athletes are lined up in the order of their start number. - b) The athletes go directly to their selected position on the start line regardless of whether these positions are numbered or marked.
 Having selected a position, athletes must stay in that position behind the pre-start line until the start procedure.
-A selected position cannot be changed by any athlete during the starting position selection process. - c) Starting position selection ends when every athlete is in a start position.
+A selected position cannot be changed by any athlete during the starting position selection process. - c) Starting position selection ends when all athletes are in a starting position